Wouter1/EMU-driver/README.md

 Ext not loading
 ======
-The driver is not signed and Yosemite refuses to load if you are not a developer.
+The driver is not signed and OSX may refuse to load.
 To allow loading, open a console and give the following command

 ```